emilyriehl/emilyriehl.github.io/_pages/talks.md

 ## General audience

+* [On the art of giving the same name to different things](https://emilyriehl.github.io/files/identities.pdf), slides prepared for a joint talk with [Stephanie Burt](https://english.fas.harvard.edu/people/stephanie-burt) for [The Multiplicity Turn: Theories of Identity from Poetry to Mathematics](https://dlcl.stanford.edu/events/multiplicity-turn-theories-identity-poetry-mathematics-1).
 * [Transition to Research](https://emilyriehl.github.io/files/paraDIGMS.pdf), slides prepared for a panel discussion for the [paraDIGMS 2021 Spring Conference](https://www.imsi.institute/paradigms-spring-2021/).
 * [A brief introduction to &infin;-cosmoi and higher category theory](https://youtu.be/QpDTcefoWEQ), filmed by [Quanta Magazine](https://www.quantamagazine.org/emily-riehl-conducts-the-mathematical-orchestra-from-the-middle-20200902/).
 * [A formal language for &infin;-category theory](https://emilyriehl.github.io/files/Frontier.pdf), the [2020 President's Frontier Award lecture](https://youtu.be/WLkMBMUk48E).